eikek/docspell/website/site/content/docs/webapp/dashboards.md

 {{ figure2(light="dashboards-03.png", dark="dashboards-03_dark.png") }}

-When you now edit this dasbhoard again, the message is gone and you can change the dashboard and also delete it.
+When you now edit this dashboard again, the message is gone and you can change the dashboard and also delete it.
 You can also create a new dashboard or copy the current one.